valkey-io/valkey-glide/go/DEVELOPER.md

 -   openssl
 -   openssl-dev
 -   rustup
--   redis

-**Redis installation**
+**Valkey installation**

-To install redis-server and redis-cli on your host, follow the [Redis Installation Guide](https://redis.io/docs/install/install-redis/).
+To install valkey-server and valkey-cli on your host, follow the [Valkey Installation Guide](https://github.com/valkey-io/valkey).

 **Dependencies installation for Ubuntu**